reduxjs/redux/docs/recipes/IsolatingSubapps.md

 However, we don't have to call `ReactDOM.render(<Provider><App /></Provider>)` if we're interested in hiding the fact that the subapp component is a Redux app.

-Maybe we want to be able to run multiple instances of it in the same "bigger" app and keep it as a complete black box, with Redux being an implementation detail.
+Maybe we want to be able to run multiple instances of it in the same “bigger” app and keep it as a complete black box, with Redux being an implementation detail.

 To hide Redux behind a React API, we can wrap it in a special component that